Mercedes EQA review - Practicality, comfort and boot space

 The Mercedes EQA offers a high level of comfort, but a small boot might put off some buyers

 Extra touches such as an electrically-operated tailgate, a reversing camera and heated seats all come as standard and add to the premium feel of the EQA.
-If you are willing to part with a little more cash, the Premium packs offer a keyless-go function, a 360-degree camera and Mercedes’ MBUX Interior Assistant which uses gesture control for the infotainment system.
+If you are willing to part with a little more cash, the Premium pack offers a keyless-go function and Mercedes’ MBUX Interior Assistant which uses gesture control for the infotainment system.

 Leg room, head room & passenger space